Dendisreya/M2-EmbSys/Project/1_Requirements/README.md

 ## Where
 * Shopping malls, Schools and colleges
 ## How
 * When an object or a person is placed in front of the ultrasonic sensor, it sends out sound waves to strike the object or person.
 When these waves hit an object or a person, they bounce and reflect back until they reach the ultrasonic sensor.
 This sensor now calculates the distance between the object and the sensor and displays it on the OLED display.
-It also makes a sound with the buzzer and displays a red light with the LED.
+It also makes a sound with the buzzer and displays a red light with the LED

-Measure distance
- Calculate distance
-Distance less than 2m
-Buzzer starts to sound
-Shows alert distance on OLED
-Turns on the LED
-User will be able to identify the typeof battery, current output, voltage output, power rating of the battery based on the input

 # High Level Requirements